This Southern sweet potato pie is a great harvest fall dessert. It’s a slab pie, so it’s big enough to serve a crowd and great for fall spice lovers.

 Traditionally most sweet potato pies are baked in the typical round pie plate.
 However, if you can make the same tasty dessert and feed more people, why not?

-Substitutions for the crust
+Substitutions for the pie crust and ingredients

 You might also try store-bought phyllo dough, spiced cookie dough, or use your favorite cookie recipe to match up with the sweet “taters”.
 Let your taste buds guide you.